 Price (USD) | $180 | $241 |

 Shimano stuck with the traditional compact (50/34T) and semi-compact (52/36T) when they moved to 12s.
-Keep in mind that the Shimano 11s chainrings are incompatible with the 12s crankset, although they both have the same BCD.
-The difference lies in the placement of the 4 arms.
+Remember that the Shimano 11s chainrings are incompatible with the 12s crankset, although they have the same BCD.
+The difference lies in the placement of the four arms.

 On the other hand, SRAM introduced the X-Range Gearing for its 12s groupsets.
-The SRAM Rival AXS cranksets are available in 46/33T or 48/35T combination.
-There is also a power meter version of the SRAM Rival AXS cranksets.
+The SRAM Rival eTap AXS cranksets are available in a 46/33T or 48/35T combination.
+There is also a power meter version available.

 Similarities